This post was first written in 2015 and updated in 2018.

 Ask your driver to take you to see some petroglyphs that are inscribed on some rocks in the middle of the desert.
 You would miss them if the driver didn’t know.

-After Ali Sabieh you will carry on until Dikhil.
-The road is still paved but not from then on.
-Dikhil is a literal oasis.
+After Ali Sabieh you will carry on until Dikhil, a real-life oasis.
 In front of the only tourist restaurant in town there is a small forest and garden with plants and fruit trees.
 Water comes through from underwater rivers feeding the only vegetables you will see in the entire area.
 The greenery is as rare as it is beautiful.